This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 Our response is multifaceted and includes:

 A humanitarian response.
 New Zealand is providing humanitarian support to address the extreme needs of affected civilians.
-New Zealand has contributed over NZ$20 million in assistance since October 2023, including supporting emergency food, vulnerable children, and healthcare.
-Funding has gone to the World Food Programme, International Committee of the Red Cross, the United Nations Children’s Fund.
+New Zealand has contributed NZ$29.5 million since October 2023, including supporting the provision of emergency food and assistance for vulnerable children.
+Funding has gone to the World Food Programme, International Committee of the Red Cross, the United Nations Children’s Fund and the United Nations 2720 Mechanism for Gaza.

 Advocacy within multilateral institutions as well as bilaterally with Israel and the Palestinian Authority.
 New Zealand has repeatedly advocated for all parties to abide by their obligations under international law.
 The Prime Minister, Foreign Minister, and senior officials have emphasised this in the United Nations, in joint statements with Australian and Canadian counterparts and in other official engagements.

-New Zealand has designated the entirety of Hamas as a terrorist entity, and established a travel ban regime against specified extremist Israeli settlers.
+New Zealand has designated the entirety of Hamas and Hezbollah as terrorist entities, and established a travel ban regime against specified extremist Israeli settlers.

 A consular response to assist New Zealanders in the region.